cpuimage/cpuimage/README.md

          - [x] Video Editing techniques based on Stable Diffusion
          - [x] Port Stable Diffusion XL 1.0 To TensorFlow And Support FP16 Inference Deployment
          - [x] A Plug-And-Play Algorithm For Asynchronous Inference With Frequency-Domain Decomposable Reconstruction For Arbitrary Visual Scenes
-         - [ ] Stable Diffusion Inference With PyTorch Weights And More Features Like Stable Diffusion Web UI In Keras 3.x
+         - [x] ~~Stable Diffusion Inference With PyTorch Weights And More Features Like Stable Diffusion Web UI In Keras 3.x~~
+         - [ ] Port FLUX.1 To Keras 3.x
+         - [ ] FLUX.1 Support FP16 Inference Deployment and Low Memory Lora Training In PyTorch
     * Statistical Algorithms
          - [x] Real time and embedded implementation of speech enhancement algorithms based on Minimum Mean-Square Error Short-Time Spectral Amplitude estimation (MMSE-STSA)
 - 👯 I’m looking to collaborate on audio and image algorithms